fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> is it a good idea to leave the country , if u where offered a job as a developer in a startup abroad ? how flexible should developer be ?

 > Does JavaScript's increasing popularity show that software engineers/ programmers are slowly starting to like it - in spite of its horrible syntax?

 > How can a web developer who has mainly used JavaScript throughout his career (13 years) transition to a more general software engineer?